Spanish Mastiff: Temperament

 This noble giant is aloof, dignified, calm and intelligent.
 It is devoted to its family and may politely accept strangers if it has been socialized properly, although it will be wary of them.
 It can be aggressive toward other dogs.
 The Spanish Mastiff may be a less-than-ideal pet in urban situations, where its booming voice and massive size could be problematic.
 It is a wonderful protector of its home and family.

 Socialization and training should begin early to ensure this dog a stable and reliable pet.
 Supervised exposure in puppyhood to a variety of unfamiliar but non-threatening dogs will help dampen a tendency to aggression toward other dogs.
 The breed is quite alert and food motivated but can bore easily; training must be consistent and firm but gentle.
 Once the trainer has established the dog's respect as leader, the Spanish Mastiff will be an extremely loyal pet.

 Exercise

 This dog is more inclined to lumber than gallop, but it can move quite rapidly when necessary.
 A long daily walk will be sufficient, although it will appreciate a fenced area where it can exercise at its own rate.

 Varieties

 In addition to its considered "official" variety, which is the current and modern Spanish Mastiff framed in a rigid aesthetic pattern and recognized by the largest canine entities, there is also its more primitive, traditional variety, considered unofficial, that does not meet any aesthetic standards and has as its objective, still today, to serve its owners acting in the protection of flocks against predators.
 These unofficial strains, for the purpose of differentiation, are termed the Traditional Spanish Mastiff, Working Spanish Mastiff, Leonese Mastiff, and Wolf Dog.
-These unofficial strains continue to act actively in their original and primitive function.
+These unofficial strains continue to act actively in their original and primitive function, with figures published by the World Wide Fund for Nature in 1986 showing a 61% reduction in predation of livestock when flocks are guarded by Mastiffs.

+Health

+Spanish Mastiffs are especially prone to hip dysplasia.
+The Traditional Spanish Mastiff has a lower prevalence of the disease than the official variety.